Corsican Assembly: Composition

-There are 63 members of the Assembly, elected for a six-year term via a closed party list and two rounds of voting.
-To pass beyond the first round, a candidate requires an absolute majority, whereas in the second round a plurality is sufficient.

-The list that wins in the first or second round automatically obtains three seats as a "premium to the majority".
-The other seats are distributed based on proportional representation.
+There are 63 councillors of the Assembly elected in six-year terms in a two-round voting system.
+In round one, if a party receives an absolute majority, an eleven-seat bonus is awarded to the winning party.
+The rest of the seats are distributed proportionally.
+If no seat wins an absolute majority, then 52 seats are distributed proportionally.
+A second round of voting is then conducted, in which the winning party or list is awarded the eleven-seat bonus.

 At the first meeting of Assembly Councillors after an election, the councillors elect an Assembly President in a plurality ballot.
 This is also a two-round contest, with an absolute majority required to proceed to the second round.
 At the same time as the election of the President, the Assembly also elects the ten members that will make up the President's Committee (bureau).

 In contrast to the executives of the regional councils, Assembly Councillors may not also be members of the Corsican Executive Council.
 Election to the executive requires resignation from the Assembly.